 Governance tokens have a feature that has been very popular in the crypto world lately: the power of the vote.

-Whoever owns such tokens has the right to vote on parameters of these protocols, such as which tokens can be used as collateral in negotiations and what percentage of remuneration will be given to each liquidity provider.
+Whoever owns such tokens has the right to vote in these protocols.
+One example is to vote on which tokens can be used as collateral in negotiations and what percentage of remuneration will be given to each liquidity provider.

 Some DeFi projects require a very high token voting limit to create and approve governance proposals.
-By pooling funds in these liquidity pools, it becomes easier for token holders to meet the required limits.
+It becomes easier for token holders to meet the required limits by pooling funds in these liquidity pools.

 How are return calculations made?